Final report for NCWI19-001

 SARE continues to support professional development and educator action for a wide range of sustainable agriculture practices and approaches that SARE helped initiate in Wisconsin, including organic agriculture, climate and energy, and local foods.
 In addition, the state SARE professional development program needs to be able to respond to emerging opportunities in sustainable agriculture.
 Offer PD scholarships and mini-grants and support for sustainable agriculture programming.

-(Intermediate) Scholarship recipients used what they learned to answer client questions, make new contacts, assist with farm plans, enhance their regular programming, and develop new programming, reaching 17 farmers, 6 educators, and 5 crop advisors.
-The hemp mini-grant resulted in outreach to 195 farmers to date.
+(Intermediate) Scholarship recipients used what they learned to answer client questions, make new contacts, assist with farm plans, enhance their regular programming, and develop new programming, reaching 17 farmers, 6 educators, and 5 crop advisors in 2019 and 85 farmers, 68 educators, and 20 crop advisors in 2020.
+The hemp mini-grant resulted in outreach to 195 farmers in 2019.

 Educational & Outreach Activities